Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Introduction

 Recently, pre-trained Language Models (LMs) have shown remarkable success in various software engineering tasks~\cite{feng2020codebert,guo2020graphcodebert,guo2022unixcoder,ahmad2021unified,wang2021codet5,wang2023codet5+}.
-The main advantage of these models is that they do not require manual labels or active supervision.
-By leveraging huge existing code corpora (e.g., GitHub), these LMs aim to understand the patterns in source code and use these patterns to predict code properties.
-Through self-supervised pre-training, these models embed learned estimations into code representations, facilitating downstream tasks like fault localization, clone detection, and bug finding during fine-tuning.
-These pre-trained LMs are small but powerful, usually having between 110M and 220M parameters.
-They require minimal time and computational resources to fine-tune for various software engineering tasks, and their effectiveness has been widely demonstrated~\cite{ni2023distinguishing,xia2022less,fu2022linevul,hin2022linevd}.
-However, their performance during fine-tuning relies heavily on the amount and quality of datasets.
-Therefore, the current lack of data and the high cost of collecting it in real-world scenarios limit the practical use of LMs.
+By leveraging huge existing code corpora (e.g., GitHub), these models can understand the patterns in source code and use these patterns to predict code properties.
+These models are small but powerful, usually having between 110M and 220M parameters.
+Therefore, they require less time and computational resources than LLMs to fine-tune for various software engineering tasks, and their effectiveness has been widely demonstrated~\cite{ni2023distinguishing,xia2022less,fu2022linevul,hin2022linevd}.
+However, their performance significantly relies heavily on the amount and quality of data.
+The current scarcity of data, coupled with the high cost of data collection in real-world scenarios, presents a major challenge to the practical application of these models.
+Traditional generation tools can be used to generate data, but different tools are required to generate data specific to different tasks.
+There is no unified tool for generating data across all tasks, and many tools are based on specific patterns for data generation.
+For example, mutation testing tools can be used to generate faults, but they typically rely on predefined patterns to create mutations.
+These patterns are manually designed to simulate common programming errors or code changes, yet they may not cover all possible code variations.

-To address this challenge, we leverage the powerful generation capabilities of LLMs to enhance pre-trained LMs.
+Benefiting from pre-training on large-scale code corpora, LLMs possess the ability to generate large-scale and diverse code (e.g., buggy function and code clone).
+To address the challenge of data scarcity, we leverage the powerful generation capabilities of LLMs to enhance pre-trained LMs.
 Specifically, we use LLMs to generate domain-specific data, thereby improving the performance of pre-trained LMs on the target tasks.